$7.50

 See all available Native Perennial Grasses & Organically Grown Plug Trays

-There is a minimum order total of $150.00.
+Unless otherwise indicated, there is a minimum order total of $150.00.

 before tax (VA residents only) and shipping.